MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/set-up-lab-with-production-data.md

 12. If you are able to successfully complete all the previous steps, you are ready to attempt the in-place upgrade.
 13. Test everything.
 Document any discrepancies and fixes.
 Send feedback through the MS Connect web site.
 14. Backup the Service Manager lab environment; for example, back up the database and encryption keys and VM Snapshots This gives you the ability to recover in case the upgrade fails.
-15. The lab environment is now ready for System Center 2016 – Service Manager in-place upgrade.
+15. The lab environment is now ready for a Service Manager in-place upgrade.

 ## Next steps